mohoyt/litl/firmware/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 Alternatively flash one of the precompiled hexes.
-One's a standard QMK one, and the other is one compatible with [Vial](https://get.vial.today).
-Neither of the precompiled hexes support an OLED (or more than one encoder), these will be added in due course.
+There's a few options:
+* One's a standard QMK one
+* Another is one compatible with [Vial](https://get.vial.today) with no OLED support
+* Then there's two OLED Vial hexes.
+One with a WPM HUD and another with Bongocat